slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > Rational People: Use data and reason to arrive at truth.
 (This group is mostly imaginary.)
 > Word-Thinkers: Use labels, word definitions, and analogies to create the illusion of rational thinking.
 This group is 99% of the world.
 > Persuaders: Use simplicity, repetition, emotion, habit, aspirations, visual communication, and other tools of persuasion to program other people and themselves.
 This group is about 1% of the population and effectively control the word-thinkers of the world.

-As humans, we are tribal by nature.
-Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
-And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
-We construct belief systems that justify our group’s power and superiority.
-We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.

-Once a philosophy goes tribal, its beliefs no longer exist to serve some moral principle, but rather they exist to serve the promotion of the group.

-But the problem is that, like I said, feminism, in the process of enacting all of the progress of the last 50 years, became more than a philosophy—it became an institution.
-And institutions are always primarily interested in sustaining themselves first and engaging with the world as it is second.

-The way you destroy stereotypes is by being the contradiction of the stereotype.
-These are the real activists.
-This is where real progress happens.
-Yes, women still face stereotypes and poor treatments in these industries.
-But this is the trench today’s feminists should be fighting in.
-This is where they should be making their push -- and not by talking about it online, but by actually being there.

-And once your philosophy has inverted upon itself, it becomes corrupt.
-Just like the old communist societies of the 20th century, once you set out to provide perfect equality for everybody, you achieve the exact opposite.
-What was once progressive becomes regressive.
-You become so busy policing people’s thoughts and opinions that you lose track of what actually matters.
 -->